d-bl/MAE-gf/docs/tria.md

 The coloured dots indicate what goes where when translating the working scheme into a matrix.
 The black lines indicate one unit, the grey lines show where the other units connect.
 ![building pagoda's][build pagoda]

-{% include picts-left.html
+{% include picts-float.html
-  class="f-perc7l"
+  style="float: left;"
+  class="fl-l"
+  src="https://maetempels.github.io/MAE-gf/images/gf-pg-uni2.png"
   alt="alternative unit"
-  src="https://maetempels.github.io/MAE-gf/images/gf-pg-uni2.png"
-  caption="The unit on the left looks more like the working-scheme.
+  description="The unit on the left looks more like the working-scheme.
 It works nice as a building block for the traditional pagoda, however, the matrix-scheme's for the other pagoda examples are harder to achieve."
 %}

 ***